-To assess the biological viability of each DPS of the foothill yellow-legged frog, we used the three conservation biology principles of resiliency, redundancy, and representation (Shaffer and Stein 2000, pp. 306-310).
-Briefly, resiliency supports the ability of the DPS to withstand environmental and demographic stochasticity (for example, wet or dry, warm or cold years), redundancy supports the ability of the DPS to withstand catastrophic events (for example, droughts, large pollution events), and representation supports the ability of the DPS to adapt over time to long-term changes in the environment (for example, climate changes).
-In general, the more resilient and redundant a DPS is and the more representation it has, the more likely it is to sustain populations over time, even under changing environmental conditions.

-Using these principles, we identified each DPS's ecological requirements for survival and reproduction at the individual, population, and DPS levels, and described the beneficial and risk factors influencing the DPS's viability.
+To assess the viability of the four DPSs of the foothill yellow-legged frog (North Feather, South Sierra, Central Coast, and South Coast), we used the three conservation biology principles of resiliency, redundancy, and representation (Shaffer and Stein 2000, pp. 306-310).
+Briefly, resiliency is the ability of each DPS to withstand environmental and demographic stochasticity (for example, wet or dry, warm or cold years), redundancy is the ability of each DPS to withstand catastrophic events (for example, droughts, large pollution events), and representation is the ability of each DPS to adapt over time to both near-term and long-term changes in its physical and biological environment (for example, climate conditions, pathogens).
+In general, DPS viability will increase with increases in resiliency, redundancy, and representation (Smith et al. 2018, p.
+306).
+Using these principles, we identified each DPS's ecological requirements for survival and reproduction at the individual, population, and DPS level, and described the beneficial and risk factors influencing each DPS's viability.

 The SSA process can be categorized into three sequential stages.
-During the first stage, we evaluated the individual species' life-history needs.
-The next stage involved an assessment of the historical and current condition of the species' demographics and habitat characteristics, including an explanation of how the species arrived at its current condition.
-The final stage of the SSA involved making predictions about the species' responses to positive and negative environmental and anthropogenic influences.
-Throughout all of these stages, we used the best available information to characterize viability as the ability of a species to sustain populations in the wild over time.
-We use this information to inform our regulatory decision.
-In our development of the SSA and analysis of information, we divided our analysis into separate analysis units due to the varying degree of information throughout the species' range and other factors.
-The analysis units coincide with those areas we are considering as DPSs for the species except for the North Coast DPS which has been split into two analysis units.
-In California, the analysis units match those considered in the CDFW's evaluation for their status review and listing under the California Endangered Species Act.
+During the first stage, we evaluated each individual DPS's life-history needs.
+The next stage involved an assessment of the historical and current condition of each DPS's demographics and habitat characteristics, including an explanation of how each of the DPSs arrived at its current condition.
+The final stage of the SSA involved making predictions about each DPS's response to positive and negative environmental and anthropogenic influences.
+Throughout all of these stages, we used the best available information to characterize viability as the ability of the DPSs to sustain themselves in the wild over time.
+We use this information to inform our regulatory decisions.